-A modeling team comprised of FWRI staff, South Atlantic Council staff and other technical experts as needed, will coordinate with members of the original Ecosystem Modeling Workgroup to maintain and further refine the South Atlantic Model.
+A modeling team comprised of the Florida Fish and Wildlife Research Institute (FWRI) staff, Council staff and other technical experts as needed, will coordinate with members of the original Ecosystem Modeling Workgroup to maintain and further refine the South Atlantic model.

 The Council convened a working group to provide guidance on application of the Ecopath with Ecosim model framework to investigate potential impacts of increased red snapper recruitment on other species in the snapper grouper complex broader South Atlantic Ecosystem.
-The Working group met in August 2021 to review the model and provide guidance on further development and in September 2021 to review findings and prepare a report for SSC consideration.
+The Working group met in August 2021 to review the model and provide guidance on further development and in September 2021 to review findings and prepare a report for Scientific and Statistical Committee (SSC) consideration.
 Results were presented to the SSC in October 2021.

-VIII.
+D.8.
 Tools supporting Habitat Conservation and EBFM in the South Atlantic Region

-The South Atlantic Council developed a Habitat Conservation and Ecosystem Management Section which provided access to the FEP II Digital Dashboard and associated tools which is under development with the new website.
+The Council developed a Habitat Conservation and Ecosystem Management Section which provided access to the FEP II Digital Dashboard and associated tools which is under development with the new website.
 Florida's FWRI maintains and distributes GIS data, imagery, and documents relevant to habitat conservation and ecosystem-based fishery management in their jurisdiction.
 Web Services and spatial representations of EFH and other habitat related layers are accessible through the Council's SAFMC Atlas, a platform for searching and visualizing GIS data relevant to the Council's mission and download of GIS layers and information on regional partners is available through the SAFMC Digital Dashboard.
 The online systems provide access to the following Services: